verginicabm/RoWordNet/README.md

 ```
 Eash synset has a unique ID, and most operations work with IDs.
 Here, ``wn.synsets(word)`` returns a list of synsets that contain word 'arbore' or an empty list if the word is not found.

-Please note that the Romanian WordNet also contains words (literals) that are actually expressions like "tren\_de\_marfă", and searching for "tren" will also find this synset.
+Please note that the Romanian WordNet also contains words (literals) that are actually expressions like "tren\_de\_marfă", and searching for "tren" will also find such synsets.

 ### Get a synset